-Babbel offers four different options: a month-to-month plan; a 3-month plan; a 12-month plan; and a lifetime subscription.
-The monthly plans include access to only one language and range in price from around $7 to $14 per month, whereas the lifetime plan grants you access to all 15 Babbel languages and costs around $500 full retail.
+Babbel offers several different options: a 3-month plan; a 6-month, a 12-month plan; and a lifetime subscription.
+The monthly plans include access to only one language and range in price from around $7 to $14 per month, whereas the lifetime plan grants you access to all Babbel languages and costs around $200 (after discounts).

 So all in all, while I do have a few minor grievances with Rocket Languages, I just think they are the better choice overall if you’re seeking to gain an intermediate understanding of a new language.

 What is the difference between Babbel and Rocket Languages?